scikit-maad/scikit-maad/docs/sphinx/_auto_examples/1_basic/plot_find_rois_simple.rst

  .. code-block:: none

-    /Volumes/lacie_macosx/numerical_analysis_toolbox/scikit-maad/maad/util/visualization.py:700: UserWarning: Matplotlib is currently using agg, which is a non-GUI backend, so cannot show the figure. if now: plt.show()
+    /Volumes/lacie_macosx/numerical_analysis_toolbox/scikit-maad/maad/util/visualization.py:891: UserWarning: Matplotlib is currently using agg, which is a non-GUI backend, so cannot show the figure. plt.show()